Skip to content

 Tulalip Extended Campus

-Tulalip Campus
+Tulalip Extended Campus Site

-Northwest Indian College is part of the Tulalip Community.
 The college offers a variety of educational programs to meet academic, vocational and cultural needs.
-At Tulalip, students are encouraged to develop themselves, be proactive about their academic goal setting and achievement, and discover ways to contribute to their communities and families.
+At the Tulalip Extended Campus Site, students are encouraged to develop themselves, be proactive about their academic goal setting and achievement, and discover ways to contribute to their communities and families.

-Tulalip Campus Contacts
+Tulalip Extended Campus Site Contacts

 Address: